Sampling random graph homomorphisms and applications to network data analysis: Proof of convergence and mixing time bounds of the Glauber and pivot chains

-Proposition \ref{prop:state_space_diam_tree} and an elementary Markov chain theory imply that the Glauber chain is irreducible under the assumption of (ii) and has a unique starionay distribution.
-Hence it remains to show (i), that $\pi:=\mathbb{P}_{F\rightarrow\G}$ is a starionay distribution of the Glauber chain.
+Proposition \ref{prop:state_space_diam_tree} and an elementary Markov chain theory implies that the Glauber chain is irreducible under the assumption of (ii) and has a unique stationary distribution.
+Hence it remains to show (i), that $\pi:=\mathbb{P}_{F\rightarrow\G}$ is a stationary distribution of the Glauber chain.
 To this end, write $F=([k],A_{F})$ and let $P$ be the transition kernel of the Glauber chain.
 It suffices to check the detailed balance equation is satisfied by $\pi$.
 Namely, let $\x,\y$ be any homomorphisms $F\rightarrow \G$ such that they agree at all nodes of $F$ but for some $\ell\in [k]$.
 We will show that

 Decompose $F$ into two motifs $F_{\ell}=([k],A_{\ell})$ and $F_{\ell}^{c}=([k],A_{\ell}^{c})$, where $A_{\ell}(i,j) = A_{F}(i,j)\mathbf{1}(u\in \{i,j\})$ and $A_{\ell}^{c}(i,j) = A_{F}(i,j)\mathbf{1}(u\notin \{i,j\})$.
 Note that $A_{F}=A_{\ell}+A_{\ell}^{c}$.
 Then we can write